hydraulic-software/conveyor/guidebook/docs/configs/index.md

 * Directories where logs, caches and persistent data should be stored.
 * Executable names usable from the command line.

 The fsname will be derived automatically from the file name of the first input, if that's in a conventional form (see above).
+You shouldn't put any version numbers in your fsname: it should consist only of words.

 The *long fsname* is used where a file name might be in a shared namespace and needs to be globally unique as a consequence.
 If a **`app.vendor`** is specified then the default **`app.long-fsname`** will be the vendor name plus the application's fsname separated by a dash.
 The *long fsname* is used anywhere a file on disk might be in a namespace shared with other software, which is common on Linux systems but less relevant on macOS and Windows.
 There is also **`app.long-fsname-dir`**.
 This is the same concept but with a directory separator instead.